informal-org/informal/docs/tutorial/tutorial.md

 # true
 ```
 ## Types are the Essence of Data
 Types are a set, class or category of data.
 They define the essential properties of the members of that type, allowing you to operate on them with clearly stated assumptions.
 A good type definition will make your code faster, safer and cleaner.
-Types are completely optional in AppAssembly.
+Types are completely optional in Informal.
 If you find yourself doing a lot of `if` validation checks within your function, that may be a good place to use types.

 For example, here's a Movie type stating that all movies have a `name` and `release_date`.
 ```ruby